1. How do we register for admission?

 5. When will the Online Document verification process begin?

-A: The online document verification process will begin for Nursery applicants by end of August’20
+A: The online document verification process will begin for Nursery applicants by the 3rd week of August’21

 6. When is the registration opening?